 Do you want to learn how to create an electronic signature in Word?
 There are more than 1.2 billion Microsoft Office users, and the chances are high that they use Microsoft Word.
 The question is, why would they print, scan, fax, or mail a signature today?
-It’s so easy to add an e-signature on a Microsoft Word document without ever leaving the application.
-Whatever the reason for using Microsoft Word, be it offer letters, invoices or onboarding packs, users can create and add an electronic signature in Word in just a few steps.
+It’s so easy to create an electronic signature on a Microsoft Word document without ever leaving the application.
+Whatever the reason for using Microsoft Word, be it offer letters, contracts, invoices, or onboarding packs, users can create an electronic signature in Word in just a few steps.
 Read on to discover how to do an electronic signature in Word with this easy guide.

 A step-by-step guide to creating an electronic signature in Microsoft Word

 - First, install the DocuSign add-in.